Ky0sann/dinosaur_godot/README.md

 ## 💬 Feedback
 I'd love to hear your thoughts!
 Feel free to share feedback and suggestions.

-👤 *By Mathis Huard*
+👨‍💻 *By Mathis Huard*
-My LinkedIn account is right here -> https://www.linkedin.com/in/mathis-huard/
+👤 *My LinkedIn account is right here ->* https://www.linkedin.com/in/mathis-huard/

 Enjoy the game and thanks for checking it out! 🎮